 Examples of Hardy and Tender Plants

 As a beginner, all of these numbers may confuse you, at first.
 But once you get used to them, you will become adept at immediately classifying properly labeled plants as being either cold-hardy or on the tender side.
-Here are some examples of each:
+Examples of cold-hardy plants include:

 Examples of plants that are not very cold-hardy include:

-While northern gardeners often single themselves out as being constrained by planting zones (as in, "I wish I lived in a climate warm enough that I could overwinter purple shamrocks outdoors"), sometimes the constraints do work the other way.
-For example, gardeners in very hot climates have trouble growing plants with chilling requirements, such as crocus bulbs, which northern gardeners grow with ease.
+Northern gardeners often single themselves out as being constrained by planting zones, wishing they lived in a climate warm enough that they could overwinter a plant such as purple shamrocks (Oxalis regnellii) outdoors.
+But the constraints do work the other way, too.
+For example, gardeners in very hot climates have trouble growing plants with chilling requirements, such as Crocus bulbs, which northern gardeners grow with ease.